chef-boneyard/chef-rfc/new/load-and-converge.md

 - When *creating* a resource with an unspecified attribute, we choose a reasonable default (specified by the resource's default value).

+#### is_set?(:attribute)

+While you will end up wanting the desired value most of the time, there are times where you need to know whether the value of the attribute was explicitly set by the user.
+For these times, `is_set?(:attribute)` will tell you whether an attribute was explicitly set or not.

+This also handles the existing case where the attribute returns the *default value*, allowing you to distinguish between the default value and a user setting the value explicitly to its default.

 #### Backcompat

 This is 100% backwards compatible with the current system, because it depends on